 - 1 All measurements are to be taken without shoes. - 2 An animal which exceeds 148cm cannot be accepted for registration as a pony. - 3 An animal that does not exceed 148cm may be registered or re-registered on change of ownership (to a non-family member) in either the pony or the horse grade appropriate to its total winnings in all grades.
-It must then compete in Junior or Adult competitions as appropriate throughout the rest of the calendar year for which it has been so registered. - 4 Ponies below 14hh (142cm) are not permitted to compete in senior competitions (except club).

-Ponies of 142cm and above will only be permitted to compete in Senior competitions if registered as a horse and ridden by an Associate or Senior Member.
-Riders that are eligible for Junior competitions are not permitted to jump ponies in senior classes.

-- 5 An animal that changes from a pony grade to a horse grade or vice versa under rule 45.3 thereby forfeits all qualifications for further competitions obtained prior to the change other than its total winnings.
+It must then compete in Junior or Adult competitions as appropriate throughout the rest of the calendar year for which it has been so registered. - 4 Ponies below 14hh (142cm) are not permitted to compete in senior competitions (except club). - Ponies of 142cm and above will only be permitted to compete in Senior competitions if registered as a horse and ridden by an Associate or Senior Member.
+Riders that are eligible for Junior competitions are not permitted to jump ponies in senior classes. - 5 An animal that changes from a pony grade to a horse grade or vice versa under rule 45.3 thereby forfeits all qualifications for further competitions obtained prior to the change other than its total winnings.
 A pony that re-registers as a pony after being registered as a horse must be re-measured and provide a current valid height certificate.
 If the pony has a full JMB height certificate, then a vet's confirmation of the pony's current height is required. - 6 Members of British Showjumping are subject to the rules of the Joint Measurement Board Ltd. for the time being in force, which can be obtained from the Secretary of the Joint Measurement Board Ltd., P.O.
-Box 322, Horley, Surrey, RH6 OWS.
+Box 322, Horley, Surrey, RH6 0WS.
 The rules include the list of official measurers and the fees required.
-Measurements can be made throughout the year. - 7 No pony which has graded winnings of 300 points or more will be accepted for registration or re-registration until it has been measured under the rules of the Joint Measurement Board Ltd. and a valid measurement has been issued to the owner.
+Measurements can be made throughout the year. - No pony which has graded winnings of 300 points or more will be accepted for registration or re-registration until it has been measured under the rules of the Joint Measurement Board Ltd. and a valid measurement has been issued to the owner.
 When a pony's points first exceed 300 the owner will be notified, allowing 28 days to gain a valid measurement.
 However, ponies may not compete in National Championships without a valid JMB height measurement these include British Showjumping National Championships, the Royal International Horse Show, Blue Chip, Scope, Home Pony specific competitions, Royal Highland, Pony of the Year, Olympia, Bolesworth, Liverpool.
+(For the above Championships British Showjumping may stipulate specific classes that Rule 45.7 applies to.
+These classes will be identified on the British Showjumping schedule.)
 The Joint Measurement Board Ltd. will notify the owner, NOT British Showjumping, of the confirmed measurement and it is the owner's responsibility to inform British Showjumping of the measurement outcome.